MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/static-lifetime.md

 You should implement static events on your activation factory object using the **winrt::static_lifetime** marker.
 You pin the factory to ensure that its lifetime is stable as event handlers are added and removed.
 You can do all that in a header such as in this next example.

+> [!NOTE]
+> A new C++/WinRT project (from a project template) will use [component optimizations](/windows/uwp/cpp-and-winrt-apis/news#component-optimizations) by default.
+If you're *not* using component optimizations, then you can omit the part of the listing indicated.

 ```cppwinrt
 // Static.h
 #pragma once